-On an alley behind the palace, we can see the round arches of a medieval building, now lowered due to the rising of the floor, and from the courtyard, we can see an ancient tower, with an arched portal, two small windows with a pentagonal architrave and a single-lancet window higher up.
-On the ground floor of the courtyard, we can also see the remains of a loggia, with two columns with capitals, partially abraded.
+On an alley behind the palace, we can see the round arches of a medieval building, now lowered due to the rising of the floor, and in the courtyard, there is an ancient tower, with an arched portal, two small windows with a pentagonal architrave and a single-lancet window higher up.
+On the ground floor of the courtyard, we can also find the remains of a loggia, with two columns with capitals, partially abraded.

 The Medici court met here mainly in winter, and among its guests were the scientists Galileo Galilei and Francesco Redi, who died here on March 1, 1697.